USF-IMARS/imars-rstudio/README.md

 # imars-rstudio

-This is the setup for a docker container running rstudio for IMaRS at USF CMS.
+This is the setup for a docker container running rstudio server for IMaRS at USF CMS.
 Currently being run on manglillo.